MaelMD/Workshop/README.md

    nest generate service students
    ```

+   These commands will create controller and service files for each entity.

+### Step 4: Implement CRUD Operations

-4. Implement CRUD operations in the controllers and services for both entities, including endpoints for creating, reading, updating, and deleting records.
+4. In the controllers and services you've generated, implement CRUD operations for both "Teacher" and "Student" entities.
+This includes creating endpoints for creating, reading, updating, and deleting records for each resource.

+### Step 5: Define Routes and Wiring

 5. Define routes for each entity in the `app.module.ts` file and connect them to their respective controllers.
+This will wire up the routes to the corresponding controller methods.

+### Step 6: Test Your NestJS Application

-6. Run your NestJS application:
+6. Run your NestJS application using the following command:

    ```bash
    npm run start
    ```

-7. Test the CRUD operations using a tool like Postman or Thunder Client.
+   You can now test the CRUD operations using a tool like Postman or Thunder Client to interact with your API.

+### Step 7: Share Your Code

+7. Create a GitHub repository for your project and push the code to the repository.
+Share the repository link with your classmates so they can access and collaborate on the code.

+That's it for Part 1!
+You've successfully set up a NestJS application with "Teacher" and "Student" resources and implemented CRUD operations.
+In the next parts of the workshop, we will integrate Prisma ORM and set up a PostgreSQL database to enhance your application further.

 ## Part 2: Install Postgres Docker Image